vincen-github/mlimpl/README.md

 y_pred = reg.predict(X)
 score = reg.score(X, y)
 ```
-As your seen, it is same as sklearn.

 ## Contents
 ***1. Deep Learning***

-This part contains the code about deep learning algorithm.
-Most of them are implemented by torch or tensorflow.
-Here are some brief introduction about this guys.
+This part contains contains code related to deep learning methods, most of which are implemented using PyTorch or TensorFlow.
+Below is a brief introduction to these implementations.
-- **1. Gan**
+- **1. GAN**
-    - Generative Adversarial Networks(Gan).
-I implemented it using tensorflow 1 and applied it to generate mnist dataset.
+    - Generative Adversarial Network.
+I implemented a GAN using TensorFlow 1, applying it to generate the MNIST dataset.
-- **2. Cnn**
+- **2. CNN**
-    - Convolutional Neural Network implemented by tensorflow 1 to recognize digital verification code.
+    - Convolutional Neural Network: Implemented using TensorFlow 1 to recognize CAPTCHA (digital verification) codes.
-- **3. ann_by_matlab**
+- **3. ANN(MATLAB)**
-    - A toy example that implementation of artificial neural network using matlab which is applied to mnist classification problem.
+    - A toy example implementing an artificial neural network in MATLAB, applied to the MNIST classification problem.
-    - It worth mentioning that the program for reading mnist dataset to memory is comes from the internet.
 - **4. High Confidence Predictions for Unrecognizable Images**
-    - A simple demo about adversarial examples.
-More precisely, Using genetic algorithm to generate some adversarial examples.
+    - A simple demo for generating adversarial examples using a genetic algorithm.
     - Reference: *Anh Nguyen, Jason Yosinski and Jeff Clune.
 Deep Neural Networks are Easily Fooled: High Confidence Predictions for Unrecognizable Images.
 In: Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2015, pp. 427-436.*
-- **autograd without torch**
+- **AutoGrad without Torch**
-    - A simpy system which to calculate gradient automatically without torch.
-You can use this item to understand the automatic derivation mechanism in torch.
-Each tensor is represented as a node in computational graph.
-The edges built by forward propagation decide the path of derivation and the direction of derivation is from top to bottom.
-You can rewrite more operations and elementary functions if you want to build exclusive autograd system.
+    - A simpy system designed to calculate gradients automatically, without using Torch.
+This system helps you understand the automatic differentiation mechanism in Torch.
+Each tensor is represented as a node in a computational graph, with the edges built through forward propagation determining the derivative path.
+The direction of the derivation flows from top to bottom.
+It is available to extend this system by rewriting additional operations and elementary functions to build your own custom autograd system.
-- **lstm**
+- **LSTM**
-  - lstm is a common neural network which is to tackle serialized data.
-Compared with RNN, It can handle vanishing
-      gradient problem by preserving long-term memory.
+  - LSTM (Long Short-Term Memory) is a type of neural network designed to handle sequential data.
+Compared to traditional RNNs, LSTMs are more effective at addressing the vanishing gradient problem by preserving long-term dependencies.
   - Reference:
       1. *https://pytorch.org/docs/stable/generated/torch.nn.LSTM.html?highlight=lstm#torch.nn.LSTM*
       2. *2022 Summer Short Course in TianYuan Mathematical Center in Central China: